Viktor An: 2022 Winter Olympics

-After the Olympics, Ahn rejected a four-year coaching position and returned to Korea, having not met his family for 19 months due to Covid-19 situations.
+After the Olympics, Ahn rejected a four-year coaching position and returned to Korea, having not met his family for 19 months due to the COVID-19 pandemic.
+Furthermore, Ahn declined long-term leadership offers from third countries outside of South Korea, China, and Russia.

 Failure to return to South Korea for coaching

 In 2023, Ahn returned to South Korea and applied to be a coach for Seongnam City's short track speed skating team.
 However, he is under huge criticism from the South Korean short track speed skating coaches as he has helped South Korean rival China to gain medals during the 2022 Beijing Olympics.
-The Korea skating coach union urged "Seongnam City to appoint a coach that meets the public eye level" and criticized Ahn that he "lied during the naturalization process and betrayed his country", avoiding the fact that Ahn was mistreated by the Korean skating federation after his injuries.
-In late January, Seongnam City's short track speed skating team announced that no one is qualified to be a coach, meaning that Ahn is unlikely to be coach for his homeland. since then, the Korea skating coach union has been known as a close aide to a specific candidate, and suspicions have been raised that the disciplinary history of a specific candidate has not been raised.
-In response, Three-time Olympic champion Choi Min-jeong released a joint statement on social media asking for a "fair and transparent" process, as she believed that the recruitment should not be "swayed by any outside influence" and it is important to "bring in the most competent candidate who can communicate with us".
+The Korea skating coach union urged "Seongnam City to appoint a coach that meets the public eye level" and criticized Ahn that he "lied during the naturalization process and betrayed his country", avoiding the fact that Ahn was mistreated by the Korea Skating Union after his injuries.
+In late January, Seongnam City's short track speed skating team announced that no one is qualified to be a coach, meaning that Ahn is unlikely to be coach for his homeland.
+After Seongnam City has since announced that there are no successful candidates, and the city ultimately decided not to fill the vacant coaching position.

-After Seongnam City has since announced that there are no successful candidates.
+since then, the Korea skating coach union has been known as a close aide to a specific candidate, and suspicions have been raised that the disciplinary history of a specific candidate has not been raised.
 As a result, some South Korean media outlets suggested that there was a factional power struggle and political involvement in the ice skating world.